-How solar affects your home’s value
+How Solar affects your home’s value in Southern California

 Like other home improvements, adding solar power should add to the value of your home.
 But are buyers really willing to pay more for a home with solar?

 Most homeowners invest in solar systems because of the savings on their energy costs — return on investment can be as rapid as 5-7 years.
 But what if you need to sell your home?
 Will solar also add to the value of your home?